 Federal Subsidized and Unsubsidized Direct Loans, Nursing Student Loans for Service, and Federal PLUS loans all require separate applications.
 Before applying for a loan, a student must first complete the Free Application for Federal Student Aid (FAFSA).
 Students receiving a loan must be enrolled for at least six (6) credit hours.
 Congress also establishes loan limits that may be prorated depending on a student’s classification.
 All first-time borrowers must complete loan entrance counseling and sign a Master Promissory Note before loans are processed.
 Loans are awards that must be repaid.

-• Federal Direct Loan—a variable interest loan made to students who are attending college at least half-time.
+- Federal Direct Loan—a variable interest loan made to students who are attending college at least half-time.
 The subsidized Federal Direct Loan amount is based on unmet financial need.
-The Federal Direct Loan amount is based on the student’s cost of education less other aid received.
+The Federal Direct Loan amount is based on the student’s cost of attendance less other aid received.
 This loan must be repaid.

 Scholarships

-NMJC offers a wide variety of federal, state, and institutional scholarships.
+NMJC offers a wide variety of state and institutional scholarships.
 Scholarships are awards that do not require repayment.
 Recipient selection criteria could include academic achievement, financial need, chosen major, or participation in athletics and extra-curricular activities.
-Scholarship donors may include the college itself, the NMJC Foundation, corporations, non-profit organizations, and professional organizations.
+Scholarship donors may include the college itself, the NMJC Foundation, the state, corporations, non-profit organizations, and professional organizations.
 Award amounts vary with each individual scholarship.
 For more information concerning specific scholarships, contact the Financial Aid Office.

-• New Mexico 3% Scholarship Program (also referred to as the NMJC Honors/Bridge Scholarship) is available to incoming freshman students who are New Mexico residents.
-It may provide a tuition waiver for eligible students.
+- New Mexico 3% Scholarship Program (also referred to as the NMJC Honors/Bridge Scholarship) is available to incoming freshman students who are New Mexico residents.
+It may provide a tuition waiver for eligible students during their qualifying semester for NM Legislative Lottery Scholarship.

-• Opportunity Scholarship is available to students who are NM residents enrolled in a 2-year or qualifying certificate program.
+- Opportunity Scholarship is available to students who are NM residents who meet the eligibility requirements.
 Funds when combined with other state grants/scholarships cannot exceed tuition and fees.

 Student Work-Study Programs